DataIntellectTech/TorQ/InstallGuide.md

 `find $1 -type f -name "*.sh" -exec sed -i "s/export KDBBASEPORT=.*/export KDBBASEPORT=7373/g" {} \;`

-Save this to env_spec.sh and add the parameter
+Create an sh script env_spec_dev.sh and then add the parameter

 `env=/home/user/env_spec_dev.sh`

 To the install script start line.
 This will replace the KDBBASEPORT to a new value.
 Similar actions can be done with other variables.
+But requires user basic knowledege of sed commands.
+The script will scan through the code in the TorQApp directory and the bin directory from the deploy folder.
 If DEV and UAT run on different data sources can replace them.
 This is essentially the environment-specific config file.